ACDelco: AC-Delco

-In 1974, in an effort to streamline its operations and marketing, General Motors merged AC Spark Plug's aftersales operation with United Delco to create the new AC-Delco.
+In 1974, in an effort to streamline its operations and marketing, General Motors merged AC Spark Plug's aftersales operation with United Delco to create the new AC-Delco (Albert Champion Dayton Engineering Laboratories Company.)
 AC-Delco then marketed various AC and Delco-branded products.

 ACDelco

 1995 saw a re-branding of AC-Delco.
 The hyphen was dropped and ACDelco received a new logo and marketing initiative.
 The "AC" bullseye and semicircular Delco logo disappeared from product packaging.